 Similar to other mental disorders, researchers still aren’t 100% sure what causes OCPD.
 One theory suggests that children struggling with the following can develop OCPD later in life:

-However, OCPD may be caused by aspects seen in the causes of other personality disorders:
+However, OCPD may be caused by elements found in other personality disorders:

-• Genetics – Some research has found there’s a link between genetics and personality disorders. ⁵ For example, one study discovered a malfunctioning gene in those with OCD. ⁶
+- Genetics – Some research has found a link between genetics and personality disorders. ⁵ For example, one study discovered a malfunctioning gene in those with OCPD. ⁶

-Furthermore, there are a number of other health conditions that can lead to OCPD, including: ⁸
+Furthermore, several other health conditions can lead to OCPD: ⁸

 OCPD Diagnosis

-• Excessive conscientiousness, fastidiousness, and intractability in concerns with ethic or moral issues
+- Excessive conscientiousness, fastidiousness, and intractability in concerns with ethical or moral issues

-A doctor will look to other areas of your life to ensure you’re struggling with OCPD.
+A doctor will look to other areas of your life to ensure you struggle with OCPD.
 This includes whether or not you avoid intimacy, get stuck on ideas, or decrease emotional expression.

 OCPD vs OCD: What’s the Difference?